Drop Site News: Coverage

-Grim described Drop Site News as focusing broadly on "power and greed".
-He has expressed a belief in the importance of alternative media in "debunking disinformation that often goes unchallenged by corporate journalism", citing his observation that "many Israeli propaganda narratives fell apart under pressure from alternative media", such as claims that Hamas beheaded 40 babies or committed systemic rape during the October 7 attacks.
+Grim has said that Drop Site News focuses broadly on "power and greed", with the Columbia Journalism Review writing that the outlet focuses on topics ranging from war zones to the January 2025 Southern California wildfires.
+Grim expressed a belief in the importance of alternative media in "debunking disinformation that often goes unchallenged by corporate journalism", citing his assertion that "many Israeli propaganda narratives fell apart under pressure from alternative media", such as claims that Hamas beheaded 40 babies or committed systemic rape during the October 7 attacks.
+Grim also said he began to "wonder about the histories that are written of so many previous conflicts" and how mainstream media shapes a narrative that becomes established as history.